ivhak/cardiac-fibers/README.md

         If the -t (--time-to-file) flag is passed, the output from level 1 and 2 will be output to <OUT>/time.txt, where <OUT> is set with the -o (--out) flag.
    -m <string>, --mesh <string>, (required)
         Mesh file to use.
 See https://mfem.org/mesh-formats/ for a list of suppored formats.
    -a '<double>...', --apex '<double>...', (required)
         Coordinate of apex, space separated list: 'x y z'.
    -o <string>, --out <string>, current value: ./out
         Directory for output files.
    -t, --time-to-file, -nt, --no-time-to-file, current option: --no-time-to-file
         Output time log to <OUT>/time.txt rather than stdout, where <OUT> is set with the -o (--out) flag.
-   -d <string>, --device <string>, current value: hip
+   -d <string>, --device <string>, current value: cpu
         Device configuration string, see Device::Configure().
    -p, --save-paraview, -np, --no-save-paraview, current option: --no-save-paraview
         Save data files for ParaView (paraview.org) visualization.
    -s, --save-mfem, -ns, --no-save-mfem, current option: --save-mfem
         Save data files in the native MFEM format.
-   -it <double>, --interpolation-tolerance <double>, current value: 0.1
+   -it <double>, --interpolation-tolerance <double>, current value: 1e-12
         Tolerance for LDRB interpolations.
    -ao <double>, --alpha-endo <double>, current value: 60
         Alpha angle in endocardium.